Home > Analyses > Energy > Phillips 66

 Financial Performance & Fundamental Metrics

-I analyze Phillips 66’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder return strategy.
+I analyze Phillips 66’s income statement, key financial ratios, and dividend payout policy to reveal its operational efficiency and shareholder value creation.

 Income Statement

-The table below summarizes Phillips 66’s key income statement figures for fiscal years 2021 to 2025.
-All values are in USD.
+The table below summarizes Phillips 66’s key income statement metrics for the fiscal years 2021 through 2025, expressed in USD.

 income statement